jenkinsci/apprenda-plugin/readme.md

 1. Create a new Freestyle project
 2. Under Build configuration, click on "Add Build Step" and then select "Deploy to Apprenda"
 3. Enter your Apprenda credentials, tenant alias, and the URL of the Apprenda installation.
+Optionally, you can configure the BypassSSL flag.
 4. Click Add.
 Jenkins will encrypt & store your credentials on the Jenkins server for use by other projects as well
 5. Now you are ready to start entering specific information about this project.
 Fill in the fields for the application alias and name, version prefix (default is 'v'), and the target stage for your deployment.
   * From there, fill out the rest of your project with the necessary steps to execute your workflow (for ex. clone from git, build with MSBuild/ant, package using Apprenda's acs.exe etc.)